Adaptations of Australian animals to cane toads: Adaptation through evolutionary selection

 Cane toads were introduced into northern Queensland between 1935 and 1937.
 The population rapidly expanded and the species spread westwards at an initial rate of approximately 15 km per year.
 Currently, cane toads continue to extend their geographic range across tropical northern Australia, moving increasingly further west at an accelerated rate of 55 km per year.

-At the invasion front, interactions occur between native species and the introduced toad, which lack shared evolutionary history.
-Naive animals are more likely react to such an encounter in a way that is unfavourable to their fitness.
-Therefore, the initial inexperience of native species, with regards to the toxicity of cane toads, makes them particularly susceptible to the potential ecological threat posed by the invasive species.
+At the invasion front, interactions occur between the introduced toad and individual native animals which have no ancient evolutionary history shared with the toad.
+Naive species are more likely react to a first-time encounter in a way detrimental to their fitness, therefore the initial inexperience of native species – with regards to the toxicity of cane toads – makes them particularly susceptible to the potential ecological threat posed by the invasive toads.

-With time however, evolutionary selective pressures exerted on the phenotypes of native species due to the presence of the cane toad, can induce genetically coded adaptive shifts.
-Over many generations, native species may evolve to be able to tolerate ingesting higher concentrations of toad toxins or develop an innate ability to avoid consuming cane toad toxins.
-Some snake species have also adapted physiologically in such a way that the likelihood of ingesting lethal quantities of toxin is minimised.
+However, with time, the evolutionary selective pressures exerted on the native species due to the presence of the cane toad in their shared environment, can induce genetic adaptive shifts.
+Over many generations, native species may evolve to be able to tolerate ingesting higher concentrations of toad toxins, or develop an innate ability to avoid consuming cane toad toxins.
+Some snake species have also physically adapted to minimise the likelihood of ingesting lethal quantities of toxin.

 Evolutionary selective adaptations are most likely to occur in native species having lived sympatrically with cane toads over longer periods of time.
-More importantly, this period of sympatric existence must correspond to many generations in the native species, in order for natural selection to have an effect on population genetics.
-Consequently, animals with higher reproductive rates and shorter lifespans are more likely to adapt to cane toads through evolutionary selection.
+More importantly, this period of sharing the same environment must correspond to many generations in the native species in order for natural selection to have a substantial effect on population genetics.
+Consequently, animals with higher reproductive rates and shorter lifespans are more likely to quickly adapt to cane toads through evolutionary selection.